 60 6”x6” sheets of copper

 In a man’s world, a woman’s attempt at success is forced … measured by a man’s standard, a system of laws, a definition of beauty, a permission granted or denied.
 We force ourselves to fit into a mold that was not made for us, was not crafted for our health or wellness or success.
 We are forced physically, psychologically, emotionally to adapt to an environment that objectifies and does us harm … even if only by not understanding our true nature.
-But, we have seen what happens when we speak our truths – first to each other and then collectively.
+Our successes exist within the confines of others’ imaginations and our trauma is carried within us.
+We have seen what happens when we speak our truths – first to each other and then collectively.
 Sixty women held a man accountable for his abuse and despite his fame and reputation as an all-American father, he is in jail because of their courage to speak.
 We are a FORCE when we unite together.